Port of Ramsgate: Ferries

 In September 1996, after a reported nine months of discussions, and the announcement that RMT services were to cease in 1997; Sally Line announced a new joint venture with Holyman to be known as Holyman Sally Ferries.
 The joint venture, commencing in March 1997, was to deploy two of Holyman's 81-metre catamarans on the route to Belgium, and was two-thirds owned by Holyman and one-third owned by the Sally parent company, by now; Silja Line.
 Sally's freight operations which operated under the name of Sally Freight remained separate from the joint venture with Holyman and the traditional Sally route between Ramsgate and Dunkerque closed in April 1997, being replaced with a fast service which closed in October the same year.
+RMT's former floating jetfoil terminal was removed from Ramsgate for scrapping in Spain, in early April 1997.

 Throughout the 1990s, poor access to the Port of Ramsgate was a continual problem and with no progress being made on a proposed link road despite three public enquiries, this became a particular bone of contention between Sally and government at local and national levels.
 The link road would eventually open in 2000.

 The Holyman Sally venture was not financially viable and Holyman became partners with Hoverspeed and moved the service to Dover in March 1998 as Holyman Hoverspeed Ltd. Silja Line's rumoured plans to sell their UK operations came to light around the same time as the cessation of the Holyman joint venture and Sally Line's passenger operations were restructured and marketed as Sally Direct from May 1998, in what would prove to be a last ditch attempt to save the company.
 Ultimately the end came at midnight on 20 November 1998 at which point operations of Sally Direct and Port Ramsgate ceased, and the port at Ramsgate returned to Thanet District Council.

 Between 21 November 1998 and April 2013 a predominantly freight service was provided to Ostend by TransEuropa Ferries.
 Passenger services were only available on certain crossings, and then only with vehicles.

 The long awaited £30 million Harbour Approach Road was finally completed and opened on 30 June 2000.